markmac99/ukmon-pitools/README.md

 ```
 This will be passed the capture_dir, archive_dir and RMS config object in the same way as RMS passes these to any external script.

-Note that before enabling a feed to Istrastream you must email info@istrastream.com with your camera ID, location and lens focal length.
-They'll enable your uploads and let you know.
-You'll get back instructions for how to enable iStream but please follow the above notes instead.

 uploadToArchive.py
 ==================
 This does the actual uploading to the UK meteor network archive.
 Can be called standalone if you want to reupload data: